-For more information, contact Diane Vu, Asian Liaison at
+For more information, contact Yi Shen, Asian Community Liaison at

 County Executive Ike Leggett took a 10-day, 4-city trip to China aimed at advancing Chinese jobs and investment in the County and opening doors for County businesses there, as well as establishing a “Sister City” relationship with the city of Xi’an, with eight million residents and home to the famous Terra Cotta Army.

 Packed with visits to businesses and high-tech centers, educational institutions and hospitals, as well as government meetings, the delegation’s itinerary reflected the mission’s strong focus on education and business development.
 Multi-level partnerships were developed on education, healthcare, and business fronts.

 “I was very pleased with the Mission,” said County Executive Leggett.
 “It will result in more jobs and investment in Montgomery County and more business for County companies in China.
 Our County is competing, especially in biotechnology and health sciences, with other states, cities, and counties that are also looking to tap into the Chinese market.
 For a tiny investment, we have made a significant impact.”